 The screening and personalized feedback component is scheduled for Mondays from 9-10:30 am.
 The discussion class is scheduled for the third Thursday of every month from 3-4:30pm.
 Tardiness is considered an automatic failure and payment will not be refunded.

-Students who are interested in participating in this program should call the Counseling Center and state clearly that they wish to enroll in the Substance Use Psycho-Educational Program.
+Students who are interested in participating in this program should call CAPS and state clearly that they wish to enroll in the Substance Use Psycho-Educational Program.
 They will be given a tentative appointment time for the first component and information about the meeting time for the second component.
 We are unable to tailor the scheduling to individuals

 We provide onsite emergent services on Monday through Friday from 1 – 4pm.
 You may walk in or call our office between those hours to let us know that you need to see someone immediately.